Pima Community College Electrician Certificate Program

 Located in a historic mining district in the Patagonia Mountains about 60 miles south-east of Tucson, Hermosa is currently the only advanced mine development project in the United States that could produce two federally designated critical minerals — manganese and zinc — both of which are essential minerals for powering the nation’s energy future.
 Project construction is currently 40% complete and first production is expected in 2027.
 Learn more at www.south32hermosa.com

-Apply For The Electrician Certification Program
+Apply For The Electrician Certificate Program